denzel-farmer/PLT-Crusty/docs/type-checking.md

+# Linear Checker Implementation
+- Take as input semantic abstract syntax tree, with root program p
+- Processes structure definitions to produce structure_info map
+    - For each structure, check that no unrestricted struct contains linear var
+    - Add linear structures to map from name -> definition
+- Process function prototypes to produce function_info map
+    - For each function, add a map from name -> ret type, arg types
+- Process functions
+    - construct initial linear map
+        - add arguments
+            - Add each linear argument to linear map as state Assigned
+            - Add each ref argument to linear map as state Ref
+        - add local declarations
+            - Add each linear variable to linear map as state Unassigned
+    - process statements
+        - check that all

+## Linear Map
+- State: Unassigned, Assigned, Borrowed, Used, Ref

+- verifies that the sast doesn't break type rules
+    -

+    - Every time checker leaves scope, remove variables declared in that scope from linear map and check if any removed are not consumed

+## Linear Type System
+- All types include a 'Linear' or 'Unrestricted' qualifier

+### Linear Primitive Types
+- When declared, variables with primitive types always include one of these qualifiers
+- Primitive declarations without an 'Unrestricted' or 'Linear' keyword are assumed to be unrestricted
+    - Because linearity doesn't matter for local primitives (they are managed by the stack)

+### Linear Structure Types
+- Struct types must include this qualifier in the struct definition itself, not when specific instances are declared
+    - So, cannot declare Linear or Unrestricted versions of the same struct
+- Struct definitions without an 'Unrestricted' or 'Linear' keyword are assumed to be Linear
+- Linear struct definitions may include both linear and unrestricted components
+    - Unrestricted components of linear structures can be accessed and modified using the 'dot' operator ('.') so long as the structure is unconsumed
+    - Unrestricted components of references to linear structures can be accessed (but not modified) using the 'arrow' operator ('->')

+### References
+- At a function call site, any variable (linear or unrestricted) may be borrowed with the '&' operator, and a read-only reference to that variable will be passed as an argument
+#### Borrowing a variable (at a call site)
+- The borrow operator ('&') outputs a value with the same type as the input variable, but with the "Ref" type qualifier
+- The borrow operator can only be applied to variables, not values (i.e. &(x+1) is not allowed)
+- The borrow operator can only be used at a call site, and only if the value it outputs is passed directly as an argument to the called function (i.e. foo(1+&x) is not allowed)
+    - The type of the argument must also be a "Ref" type (checked by the regular type system)
+- Both linear and unrestricted variables can be safely borrowed multiple times, because borrowing a linear variable does not constitute consuming it
+- Cannot borrow any variable before it is declared
+- Cannot borrow linear variables after they are consumed
+#### Using a Reference (in a function)
+- the "Ref" type qualifier may only be specified in the arguments of a function
+- References to variables are read-only, and cannot be reassigned
+    - References can't themselves be linear (i.e. "Linear Ref int x_ref" is not allowed)
+- References to unrestricted variables can be accessed/assigned to non-reference variables using the 'dereference' operator ("*").
+    - kinda useless but still supported
+    - Can't dereference linear references
+- Components of references to unrestricted structures and unrestricted components of linear structures can be accessed using the 'arrow' operator ("->").
+- References to linear variables cannot be consumed
+    - So, the main use case for references is allowing use of unrestricted components of linear structures without consuming that structure.
+For example, a linear File structure might declare a function 'String readstring(Ref struct File f_ref)' to read a string from the file, without consuming the file.

+- References to linear primitives are allowed, but are mostly useless

+# Linear Type Rules
+- Any value with a linear type must be consumed exactly once in its scope
+- An expression producing a linear value can't be discarded without assignment

+- Borrow operation rules
+    - must be at a call site
+    - must be a variable not an expression (might be checked by semant)
+- Rules about references
+- Assignment
+    - struct assignment

 # Generic Checking Rules
 - Need to declare variables before they are used

 - Check that field types in structures exist? (only really matters if it is another structure)
     - doesn't seem like we do this now, should add check in semant that structures actually exist

+- Make sure that references are read-only (i.e. can't be on the LHS of an assignment)

 # Input to Linear Checking